A breast lump is a growth of tissue that develops within your breast. Different types of breast lumps can vary in the way they look and feel.

 - Your nipple is turned inward and isn't normally positioned that way

-- You can feel enlarging lumps in your armpit
+- You can feel a lump in your armpit and it seems to be getting bigger

 - Raftery AT, et al. Breast lumps.
 In: Churchill's Pocketbook of Differential Diagnosis.
 4th ed.
 Philadelphia, Pa.: Churchill Livingston Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Aug.
 17, 2015.